 The By-laws may be amended by recommendations of the Executive Committee and twothirds of the voting members of the Council who are present, provided that copies of the proposed amendments and notice for consideration have been mailed to every member at least two weeks before the date of the meetings, during which adoption of the amendment(s) would be considered.
 The amendment goes into effect immediately upon its adoption unless otherwise specified.

-The Maryland Behavioral Health Advisory Council By-Laws were approved March 15, 2016
+The Maryland Behavioral Health Advisory Council By-Laws were amended and approved September 18, 2018.